rouroulike/clash/Configuration.md

 * `http`: Clash loads the server list from a specified URL on startup.
 Clash periodically pulls the server list from remote if the `interval` option is set.
 * `file`: Clash loads the server list from a specified location on the filesystem on startup.

 Health check is available for both modes, and works exactly like `fallback` in Proxy Groups.
-The configuration format for the server list files are also exactly the same in the main configuration file:
+The configuration format for the server list files is also exactly the same in the main configuration file:

 ```yaml
 proxies: